 In addition, our study found that the posttraumatic growth of mental health nurses is generally affected by religiosity and professional seniority.
-Although posttraumatic growth among mental health nurses is seldom examined, our findings are comparable to those of a meta-analysis that found clear relationships between religiosity and posttraumatic growth (Shaw et al. 2005), as well as those of a recent study conducted among nurses fighting COVID-19 that showed relationships between professional seniority and posttraumatic growth (Pan Cui et al. 2021).
-This could be attributed to additional years of abundant nursing and life experience, and of greater self-confidence and appreciation of life (Ogińska-Bulik et al. 2021).
-Shaw et al. (2005) highlighted the social support function of religious participation. ,
+Although posttraumatic growth among mental health nurses is seldom examined, our findings are comparable to those of a meta-analysis that found clear relationships between religiosity and posttraumatic growth (Shaw et al., 2005), as well as those of a recent study conducted among nurses fighting COVID-19 that showed relationships between professional seniority and posttraumatic growth (Pan Cui et al., 2021).
+This could be attributed to additional years of abundant nursing and life experience, and of greater self-confidence and appreciation of life (Ogińska-Bulik et al., 2021).
+Shaw et al. (2005) highlighted the social support function of religious participation.
+These findings suggest that disaster survivors who identify as religious may tend to draw on their religion/spirituality to cope with disaster-related adversity, such as during the recent pandemic.

 Finally, significantly greater posttraumatic growth was reported among participants born in Israel than among those born in another country.
-This association is consistent with the findings of Shapiro et al. (2020) who found that immigrants were more likely to both report anxiety and seek professional mental health services than were native-born Israelis during the COVID-19 pandemic.
-Bleich et al. (2006) also found that immigrants were less resilient to traumatic stress than native-born Israelis when facing long-term terrorism.
+Immigrants presented worse mental health than non-migrants in times of COVID (Solà-Sales et al., 2021) and were more likely to both report anxiety and to seek professional mental health services than were native-born Israelis during the COVID-19 pandemic (Shapiro et al., 2020).
 Alternatively, the lower level of posttraumatic growth among immigrant mental health nurses may be influenced by the trauma of migration, which is always accompanied by a loss of social support.
 Understanding the unique nature of immigration trauma is essential to developing effective strategies for enhancing posttraumatic growth among the general population (Berger & Weiss 2003).

 Limitations

-Data collection occurred at the height of the first wave, when the subjects under the height of their work pressure, work, and therefore, their responsiveness was relatively limited.Conclusions
+Data collection occurred at the height of the first wave, when the subjects experienced the peak of their work pressure and the uncertainty about the nature of COVID-19.
+As a result, their willingness and ability to respond to a survey was likely relatively limited.
+Additionally, those who did respond may have been either less pressured at work or the more resilient nurses.

+Conclusions

 The COVID-19 pandemic has added new challenges to the already stressful workplace, relational dynamics, and mechanisms of coping of mental health nurses.
 Little research has been published on this issue, and it would be useful for future research to focus on these nurses’ experiences and how they are affected by a shared traumatic realty.

 Overall, this study describes the psychological effects of the COVID-19 pandemic among mental health nurses.
-These results highlight the importance of assessing psychological effects among mental health nurses, who are providing psychological assistance to patients who are themselves under severe psychological stress, intensified by the pandemic.
+These results highlight the importance of assessing psychological effects among mental health nurses, who are providing psychological assistance to clients who are themselves under severe psychological stress, intensified by the pandemic.

 Health organizations should be sensitive to their nurses’ needs during crises, providing ongoing supervision and encouraging group support (Lev-Wiesel et al. 2009).
 Itzhaki et al. (2015) indicate the importance of enhancing staff resilience by increasing mental health nurses’ mutual support and commitment to each other.

 Mental health nurses, like other health care workers, need mental support to enable them to care for their patients.
-To provide positive and constructive working conditions when under extreme stress, such as during the current pandemic, hospital and ward managers should encourage staff, support them, and be attentive to their concerns and needs, particularly those who are immigrants or non-Jews, and those with little professional experience. -Ultimately, nurses cannot help patients rebound from adversity if they themselves are consumed by it themselves (McGee 2006).
+To provide positive and constructive working conditions when under extreme stress, such as during the current pandemic, hospital and ward managers should encourage staff, support them, and be attentive to their concerns and needs, particularly those who are immigrants or non-Jews, and those with little professional experience.
+Organization and unit-level leadership support is critically important to nurse resilience.
+Nurse resiliency is important for maintaining nurses’ health and wellness as well as the quality of care they deliver (Jo, et al., 2021).